exercism/docs/mentoring/how_to_give_great_feedback.md

 ## Unsure of something?
 Chat to other mentors?

 One of the best things about being an Exercism mentor is the community of other mentors you can learn from.
-If you've got a question about a solution, or just want to bounce ideas with other mentors, jump into our [Slack Workspace](https://exercism-team.slack.com/) (you should receive an invite when you sign up to mentor) and ask away!
+If you've got a question about a solution, or just want to bounce ideas with other mentors, jump into our [Slack Workspace](https://exercism-team.slack.com/) (Send a request to be added to the workspace to hello@exercism.org) and ask away!
 You'll probably find people you can help there too 🙂